stormasm/zednotes/image.md

 gco 86aa352
 ```

+Run the above command
-To get to this spot in the code and see the SVG actually rendered prior to the code being pulled so developers can actually edit their SVG files.
+To get to this spot in the code and see the SVG actually rendered
+prior to the code being pulled so developers can actually edit their SVG files.

 ### References for future work on viewing SVG files in Zed